 To obtain a CO certificate for your company, you have to take the following steps:

-1. Your installers (central heating engineers) must have a Bewijs van Vakmanschap Koolmonoxide (Certificate of Professionalism Carbon Monoxide).
+1. Your central heating engineers who install the equipment must have a Bewijs van Vakmanschap Koolmonoxide (Certificate of Professionalism Carbon Monoxide).
 To obtain this certificate the installer/engineer must take an exam and/or undergo refresher training with an approved training provider.

 Certificate holders register

 Does your company have a CO certificate?
 Then the certifying body will register you in the gas combustion installations register (in Dutch).
-In this register consumers can look-up if your installation company is certified for work on the central heating boiler, gas fire or stove, and flue gas outlet.
-The installer/engineer also needs to show an (digital) ID that proves the company is CO certified.
+In this register consumers can look up if your installation company is certified for work on the central heating boiler, gas fireplace or stove, and flue gas outlet.
+The engineer also needs to show an ID that proves the company is CO certified.
+This ID may also be digital.
 And you must use the CO-VRIJ logo (CO-free logo, in Dutch).

 If you are not in the register, you are not allowed to work on gas appliances until you obtain the CO certificate.